-In the context of software delivery, VSM & MBPM are excellent tools to holistically analyze and optimize “brownfield" delivery processes, including everything from requirements definition, infrastructure provisioning and application development.
+In the context of software delivery, VSM is an excellent tool to holistically analyze and optimize existing "brownfield" delivery processes, including everything from requirements definition, infrastructure provisioning and application development.

-Being derived from Lean Manufacturing, VSM & MBPM visually represent the way work flows through an organization, at both a macro and micro level, from the time a customer requests a good/service, until the time a customer receives the good/service.
-When used together, these tools are particularly effective at:
+Being derived from Lean Manufacturing, VSM visually represents the way value flows through an organization from the time a customer requests a good/service, until the time a customer receives the good/service.
+This practice can be particularly effective at: